FormidableLabs/serverless-jetpack/README.md

     trace: true
 ```

-TODO: Consider `trace.include` for globs in addition to handler inference.
+TODO: Consider `trace.include` for globs in addition to **or** replacing handler inference.

+TODO: Consider `trace.ignores` for ignored pattern prefixes.

 #### Tracing Caveats